ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 * Understanding the "what/how" - What actions are they taking or have taken?
 Visualising them performing the action.
 * Understanding the "why" - For every action taken, there must be a reason.
 By understanding more details about the actors in current situations/past situations, you can figure the reason.
 Equivalent to taking their perspective.

 The trick is to connect to identify who, and figure out why.
-Then connect nodes across time.
-Aka past events/history.
+Then connect nodes across time to understand how the situation has evolved.

 Thus, it boils down to applying **who/what/why** in a systematic fashion to understand **situations**.
 Focus on **why/reason** being the glue.